-This Connection Policy does not apply to embedded generators in the following circumstances:
+This Connection Policy does not apply in the following circumstances:

 - registered or intending registered participants under the Rules, (that is registered by the Australian Energy Market Operator to participate in the National Electricity Market).
-These are usually but not limited to >5MVA in embedded generation nameplate capacity; or - non-registered embedded generators (typically <5MVA in capacity) who elect, in accordance with clause 5A.A.2 of Chapter 5A of the Rules, to make a connection application under Chapter 5 of the Rules (specifically under rule 5.3A).
+These are usually but not limited to >5MVA in embedded generation nameplate capacity; or - non-registered DER providers (typically <5MVA in capacity) who elect, in accordance with clause 5A.A.2 of Chapter 5A of the Rules, to make a connection application under Chapter 5 of the Rules (specifically under rule 5.3A).